 Changing your articles after incorporation

-You can alter the articles at any time after the company is incorporated.
+You can alter your articles of association at any time after your company has been incorporated.
 To do so, the members must pass a special resolution agreeing to the changes, unless you wish to alter an entrenched provision (see below).
 A copy of the final document as altered must be submitted to Companies House within 15 days of the resolution being passed.

 What are entrenched articles of association?